 4. Include a free sample or other goodies

 A great strategy is to choose samples based on the items your customer has purchased.
 This gives you a good indication of their tastes, and so increases the chance of samples instigating future sales.
-If you have ample time to pack boxes, you can add in a note saying that this sample was picked “just for you” to really set your brand experience apart.
+If you have ample time to pack boxes, you can add in a handwritten note saying that this sample was picked “just for you” to really set your brand and customer experience apart.

 5. Add a personalized touch